varnish/Varnish-Book/varnish_book.rst

         While `malloc` is used swap to store data to disk, `file` and MSE use memory to cache the data instead.

 	..
 Choosing the storage backend

         When choosing storage backend, use `malloc` if your cache will be contained entirely or mostly in memory.
 	If your cache will exceed the available physical memory, you have two options: `file` or MSE.
 	We recommend you to use MSE because it performs much better than `file` storage backend.

+        ..
+TODO for the author: update the overhead size

         It is important to keep in mind that the size you specify with the ``-s`` option is the size for the actual cache.
 Varnish has an